svewap/nnrestapi/Documentation/WritingDoc/Index.rst

 Creating a beautiful documentation of your TYPO3 RestApi is simple: No need to use an external editor!
-Anything you write as a comment above your method will be parsed and converted in a documenation that can be accessed in the TYPO3 backend.
+Anything you write as a comment above your method will be parsed and converted in a documentation that can be accessed in the TYPO3 backend.

-In the comment you can even use `Markdown <https://www.markdownguide.org/cheat-sheet/>`__ to format your text, add headings or example code blocks.
+In the comment, you can even use `Markdown <https://www.markdownguide.org/cheat-sheet/>`__ to format your text, add headings or example code blocks.

 Here is an example: